suchipi/yavascript/meta/gap-report/REPORT.md

 | d.ts vs runtime, QuickJS `std`/`os`, doc quality, built-ins | [crosscut.md](crosscut.md) | 30 |
 | Worker, `Context`, REPL, Node compat, modules, languages, CLI | [runtime-modules-cli.md](runtime-modules-cli.md) | 34 |

 The existing test suite passes (563 passed, 1 skipped; log in [full-test-run.log](full-test-run.log)).
-None of the bugs below are covered by it.
+None of the bugs below were covered by it at the time of the audit.

+**Update 2026-09-20:** every finding in section 1 now has a failing regression test in `meta/tests/src/`, 168 of them, asserting the correct behavior.
+The suite is therefore red on purpose until the bugs are fixed: 167 failed, 563 passed, 2 skipped (one of the 168 is platform-guarded).
+The 563 passing are the same pre-existing tests, so nothing regressed.
+Two findings were deliberately left untested and are noted in section 5.

 Items marked **(re-verified)** I reproduced a second time myself, independently of the area agent.